 If you believe a loved one has been abused in a nursing home, we can help.
 Schedule a free, confidential consultation with a San Diego elder abuse lawyer today by contacting us.

-Physical abuse is the intentional use of physical force that may result in bodily injury or pain.
-Such abuse can happen to any elderly patient in a nursing home regardless of age, gender, ethnicity, or race.
-The injuries that a nursing home resident may suffer as a result of physical abuse can be very serious and sometimes fatal, as many elders are fragile.
+Physical abuse is the intentional use of force that may result in bodily injury or pain.
+Such abuse can happen to any nursing home resident regardless of age, gender, ethnicity, or race.
+The injuries can be very serious and sometimes fatal.
 Any sort of intentional physical harm to an elderly individual may be considered a form of physical abuse.
-The most common signs of physical abuse within a nursing home appear directly on the elder’s body and include the following unexplained injuries:
+The most common signs of physical abuse appear directly on the elder’s body and include the following unexplained injuries:

-Fortunately, even though sexual abuse can be well concealed, you will have a much better chance of saving your loved one from a sexually abusive environment if you know what to look out for.
-There are several indicators that an elder is being sexually abused.
-Signs of abuse include:
+Fortunately, even though sexual abuse can be well-concealed, you will have a much better chance of saving your loved one from a sexually abusive environment if you know what to look out for.
+Signs of sexual abuse include:

-Another indicator that a loved one may be suffering from abuse within a nursing home has to do with their health care, and includes the following:
+Another indicator that a loved one may be suffering from abuse has to do with their healthcare, and includes the following:

 Healthcare is essential for the elder’s quality of life, as well as their longevity.
-It is of great importance that elders receive the medical care they need.
-If this right is suspended or even denied, the nursing home is at fault and should be held responsible for their reckless actions.
+If the right to healthcare is suspended or denied, the nursing home is at fault and should be held responsible for their negligent actions.

-It is important to ensure that the individuals providing a loved one with care are truly passionate about what they do and feel rightfully compensated for their work.
-It is also important to support care providers and be sure that they have adequate breaks.
-After all, taking care of an elderly patient is never easy and can sometimes be as emotionally frustrating as it is otherwise rewarding.
+It is important that caregivers are truly passionate about what they do and feel rightfully compensated for their work.
+Taking care of an elderly patient is never easy and can sometimes be as emotionally frustrating as it is otherwise rewarding.

 If you suspect that your family member may be the victim of nursing home abuse notify the nursing home administrator immediately.
 The administrator is required to investigate and report it to the state agency.
 Additionally, you should contact an experienced California elder abuse attorney such Joel Bryant.
 Mr. Bryant is committed to helping bring justice to the elderly and their families.
-He will also be able to assist you and your loved one navigate the legal process and the courts in order to get your loved one and other residents out of harm’s way, as well as get justice for the suffering your loved one endured.
+He will help you and your loved one navigate the legal process to get your loved one and other residents out of harm’s way.

-Nursing home neglect and abuse must be stopped, and the owners of nursing homes are responsible if a resident in their care becomes the victim of nursing home abuse or neglect.
+Nursing home neglect and abuse must be stopped.
 If one of your loved ones was abused in a nursing home, contact Attorney Bryant and his team today.
-It is important for loved one’s to speak out on behalf of their elderly family members because many times, elderly individuals are unable to speak up out of fear, embarrassment, isolation, or diseases such as Alzheimer’s that leave them more vulnerable to being abused.
-Mr. Bryant and his experienced team of San Diego elder abuse attorneys can help recover the compensation you deserve.
-Their legal assistance will ensure that your loved one is no longer abused and that the perpetrators are held responsible for their actions.
-Mr. Bryant and his team have been one of the top elder abuse firms in San Diego for over 30 years and they are committed to helping you navigate the legal process and will get you and your loved one the justice that is rightfully deserved.
-Reach out today for a free, confidential consultation to see if your loved one’s case justifies legal action.
+It is important for family members to speak out on behalf of their elderly loved ones because many times, elderly individuals are unable to speak up out of fear, embarrassment, isolation, or diseases such as Alzheimer’s that leave them more vulnerable to being abused.
+One of the top elder abuse firms in San Diego for over 30 years, Mr. Bryant and his experienced team of San Diego elder abuse attorneys can help recover the compensation you deserve.
+Reach out today for a free, confidential consultation to see if your case justifies legal action.